Arcadia-Science/arcadia-computational-training/docs/arcadia-users-group/20230314-intro-to-python-2/lesson.md

 - `set`s: like lists, but each value can only occur once.
 - `tuple`s: like lists, but you can't modify the values.

-We'll first talk about `list` and `dict` structures, as they're the easiest and most intuitive to understand.
+We'll first talk about `list` and `dict` structures, as they're the most common data structures.

 ---
 ### 1.1 Lists